dataclass-cauldron/dataclass-witch/docs/quickstart.rst

 Quickstart
 ==========

-Here are the supported features that Dataclass Wizard currently provides:
+Here are the supported features that Dataclass Mage currently provides:

 -  *JSON (de)serialization*: marshal dataclasses to/from JSON and Python
    ``dict`` objects.